Craig Smith (ice hockey)

-Craig Smith (born September 5, 1989) is an American professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for the Detroit Red Wings of the National Hockey League (NHL).
-He was selected by the Nashville Predators in the fourth round, 98th overall, of the 2009 NHL Entry Draft.
+Craig Smith (born September 5, 1989) is an American former professional ice hockey forward who played 14 seasons in the National Hockey League (NHL).
+He was selected by the Nashville Predators in the fourth round, 98th overall, of the 2009 NHL entry draft, and also played for the Boston Bruins, Washington Capitals, Dallas Stars, Chicago Blackhawks, and Detroit Red Wings.

 Playing career

 Smith attended La Follette High School in Madison, Wisconsin playing for head coach Jeff Weum and leading the team in scoring as a freshman.
 His junior year of high school he ended up being drafted by the Waterloo Black Hawks of the USHL.
 Smith played three seasons (2006/07, 2007/08, & 2008/09) with the Black Hawks located in Waterloo, Iowa.
 During this time he achieved 49 goals and 68 assists (117 points) in 157 regular season games.
 He was named to the USHL First All-Star Team for the 2008–09 season.

 Following his time in Waterloo, Smith attended the University of Wisconsin - Madison where he was a member of the men's hockey team for two seasons (2009/10 & 2010/11) of which he was the captain for the 2010/11 season.
 Smith managed 27 goals and 49 assists (159 points) in 82 regular season games at Wisconsin.

 Smith also participated at the 2011 IIHF World Championship as a member of the United States men's national ice hockey team.
 He then went on to play two years at the University of Wisconsin for the Badgers ice hockey team.

-Smith was drafted 98th overall in the fourth round of the 2009 NHL Entry Draft to the Nashville Predators.
+Smith was drafted 98th overall in the fourth round of the 2009 NHL entry draft to the Nashville Predators.
 On October 7, 2011, in a game against the Columbus Blue Jackets, Smith made his NHL debut and scored his first NHL goal, which came against Steve Mason.
 He played ten seasons (2012-2020) with the Predators during which he played four games with the Predator's AHL affiliate the Milwaukee Admirals in the 2012/13 season.
 Smith spent the beginning of the 2012/13 season playing for KalPa of the SM-I in Finland due to the 2012 NHL Lockout.

 Following the 2014–15 season, Smith became a restricted free agent under the NHL Collective Bargaining Agreement.
 The Predators made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Smith filed for Salary Arbitration.
 On July 20, prior to his scheduled meeting, Smith entered into a new five-year, $21.25 million contract with the Predators.